trychlos/pwix-forums/README.md

 ```
 The application should use this predefined object and merge it with its own roles at configuration time.

-### General configuration
+### Configuration

-General configuration is available through the `Forums.configure()` method, and providing an object with the keys you want override.
+The package's behavior can be configured through a call to the `Forums.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

-The method should be called in same terms both in client and server sides, and from the top-level application code, _i.e._ before `Meteor.startup()`.
+Known configuration options are:

 - `collections.prefix`